-- 1 Take out the pair of sunglasses and tape several layers of masking tape to the outside lenses to make them blurry.
-The glasses allow you to simulate or pretend what it would feel like if you needed a cornea transplant. - 2 Next, take out the paper and pencil.
+- 1. Take out the pair of sunglasses and add tape to the outside lenses to make them blurry.
+The glasses allow you to simulate or pretend what it would feel like if you needed a cornea transplant. - 2.
+Next, take out the paper and pencil.
 Without the glasses on, write any sentence of your choice, but it must contain five or more words.
-(Example: I went to the store). - 3 Finally, put the simulation glasses on and rewrite the same sentence.
+(Example: I went to the store). - 3.
+Finally, put the simulation glasses on and rewrite the same sentence.
 Try to refrain from getting close to the paper.